Personages of Fame & Infamy

 Neutral-Good Human Warrior

 This warrior so excelled in her military work that she became General of the Sea Cities at the age of twenty five.
 Now at thirty she is one of the two Consuls of the City of Nartellfar (the two public figures selected by the Guild Assembly to rule over the city on its behalf).
-She lets her colleague Magnus the Arch-Mage focuses on diplomacy while she focuses more on domestic matters of rule in consultation with the Assembly.
-Noleta is regarded as a rare beauty and yet to date has shunned all suitors.
+She lets her colleague Magnus the Arch-Mage focuses on diplomacy while she concentrate more on domestic matters of rule in consultation with the Assembly.
+At work she is completely composed and some think her a killjoy.
+However she also plays host to some of the most interesting masques at her canal-side townhouse.

 Xanthus

 This mid-thirties warrior is Marshal of the Battering Ram Mercenary Company stationed alongside the city of Ivana.
 He began his life on the dangerous back-streets of Farport and became a prize-fighter.
-He then transferred to mercenary work and eventually became commander of the biggest mercenary crew in the Lands.
+He then transferred to mercenary work and eventually became commander of the biggest mercenary crew in The Lands.
 He longs to become the new Duke of Ivana following the death of the present ruler.
-He has all the skills necessary to pass the Test of Rulership but lacks the basic qualification of membership of one of the fifteen ancestral clans.
-To get that he must marry into one of the clans but is yet to find a partner who will accept his advances despite his power and importance.
+He has all the skills necessary to pass the Test of Rulership but lacks the basic qualification of membership of one of the ancestral clans.
+To get that he must marry into a clan but is yet to find a partner who will accept his advances despite his power and importance.

 Chaotic-Neutral Elvish Warrior

 This Elvish warrior is lord of the Woodland Realm of the Wood Elves of the Greatwood Forest.
 His policy for his nation is a careful balance of formal isolation combined with practical contact with others.
-The only formal link the Woodland Realm has is with the Elvish Haven but in practice the Wood Elves are closer to the humans of Ivana.
-Ralarun sometimes wanders his woods incognito and reportedly has even inspected the borderlands currently under dispute with Grazia.
-Ralarun rides a griffon as do all members of the Wood Elves Cavalry.
-He is cousin to Larathina Feyeloni of Haven.
+The only formal link the Woodland Realm has is with the Elvish Haven but in practice the Wood Elves are closer to the Humans of Ivana.
+Aranthur sometimes wanders his woods incognito and reportedly has even inspected the borderlands currently under dispute with Grazia.
+Aranthur rides a Griffon as do all members of the Wood Elves Cavalry.
+He is cousin to Larthia Velavesna of Haven.

 Waldemar IV